Introduction

 Straight Staircases

-Straight staircases are the most prevalent type, extending in a single direction without changes or landings.
+Straight staircases are the most common type, extending in a single direction without changes or landings.

 - Step Count: The total number of steps is calculated by dividing the total rise by the riser height, similar to standard staircase calculations.